 What if I need a break?

 If you are there on your own, you’ll probably find that you and your neighbours will become quite friendly during the setting up process (we love that about the Frock Swap) so it’s a great idea to offer to watch each other’s stall when you need a bathroom break or want to get a coffee (another good reason to label your stock).
 But we are also more than happy to come and mind your stall for 5 minutes if you call us over, or send a text to the contact number on the day (don’t forget to tell us which stall you are at!)

 Do you only have second clothing for sale at Frock Swap?

-PLEASE NOTE: any standard stall booking must not set up on market day with anything other that women's clothing and accessories, or they will be asked to pack up and will forfeit their fee.
+PLEASE NOTE: any standard stall booking must not set up on market day with anything other that women's clothing and accessories unless authorised previously by us, or they will be asked to pack up and will forfeit their fee.
 If you are unsure, please ask - but we have a strict rule that your stall must be at least 3/4 pre-loved fashion and accessories unless otherwise approved.

 Can I invite my friends?